Address Delivered at the Dedication of a Monument to Lafayette

 Great changes have come over the world since Lafayette first came here desirous of aiding the cause of freedom.
 His efforts in behalf of an American republic have been altogether successful.
 In no other country in the world was economic opportunity for the people ever so great as it is here.
 In no other country was it ever possible in a like degree to secure equality and justice for all.
 Just as he was passing off the stage, the British adopted their reform measures giving them practically representative government.
 His own France has long since been welcomed into the family of republics.
 Many others have taken a like course.
 The cause of freedom has been triumphant.
 We believe it to be, likewise, the cause of peace.

 But peace must have other guarantees than constitutions and covenants.
 Laws and treaties may help, but peace and war are attitudes of mind.
 American citizens, with the full sympathy of our Government, have been attempting with apparent success to restore stricken Europe.
 We have acted in the name of world peace and of humanity.
 Always the obstacles to be encountered have been distrust, suspicion, and hatred.
 The great effort has been to allay and remove these sentiments.
 I believe that America can assist the world in this direction by her example.
 We have never forgotten the service done us by Lafayette, but we have long ago ceased to bear an enmity toward Great Britain by reason of two wars that were fought out between us.
 We want Europe to compose its difficulties and liquidate its hatreds.
 Would it not be well if we set the example and liquidated some of our own?
 The war is over.
 The militarism of Central Europe which menaced the security of the world has been overthrown.
 In its place have sprung up peaceful republics.
 Already we have assisted in refinancing Austria.
 We are about to assist refinancing Germany.
 We believe that such action will be helpful to France, but we can give further and perhaps even more valuable assistance both to ourselves and to Europe by bringing to an end our own hatreds.
 The best way for us who wish all our inhabitants to be single minded in their Americanism is for us to bestow upon each group of our inhabitants that confidence and fellowship which is due to all Americans.
 If we want to get the hyphen out of our country, we can best begin by taking it out of our own minds.
 If we want France paid, we can best work towards that end by assisting in the restoration of the German people, now shorn of militarism, to their full place in the family of peaceful mankind.
-The cause of freedom has been triumphant.
-We believe it to be, likewise, the cause of peace.
-The cause of freedom has been triumphant.
-We believe it to be, likewise, the cause of peace.
-The cause of freedom has been triumphant.
-We believe it to be, likewise, the cause of peace.

 I want to see America set the example to the world both in our domestic and foreign relations of magnanimity.